 Concerning dancing, 2400 licenses explicitly prohibit dancing; only 265 licenses specifically allow “patron dancing.”

 The SLA actively participates in M.A.R.C.H. to enforce the Method of Operations provisions.
 M.A.R.C.H. is a program managed by the Mayor’s Office with the N.Y.P.D. and DOB as partners.
 The Community Boards are also entities of the City and collaborates with the SLA.
 It seems that many license applicants

 In 1986 and 1988 the City lost two litigations (Chiasson I and Chiasson II) declaring music restrictions in the Zoning Resolution and the Cabaret Law as unconstitutional.
 DOB enforces the Zoning Resolution.
 Many of the music restrictions in the SLA Methods of Operation are in conflict with those decisions.

 The Chiasson decisions are discussed in Professor Chevingy’s book, Chevigny – Gigs: Jazz and the Cabaret Laws in New York City.
-The Chiasson cases were brought by Local 802 of the Musicians Union.
+The Chiasson cases were brought by Local 802 of the Musicians Union and three jazz musicians.